MinishLab/model2vec/README.md

 <details>
-<summary>  Inference with the Sentence Transformers library </summary>
+<summary>  Inference using the Sentence Transformers library </summary>
 <br>

 The following code snippet shows how to use a Model2Vec model in the [Sentence Transformers](https://github.com/UKPLab/sentence-transformers) library.
 This is useful if you want to use the model in a Sentence Transformers pipeline.